sealchain-project/sealchain/util/README.md

 has size of at most five megabytes.
-- under "loggerTree", the compatiblity to the old format, it defines global severity filter to be at least 'Info', and for the named context "cardano-sl.syncWalletWorker" only errors are output.
+- under "loggerTree", the compatiblity to the old format, it defines global severity filter to be at least 'Info', and for the named context "sealchain.syncWalletWorker" only errors are output.
 The keyword 'files:' lists the output files which are created.
 - under 'handlers:' a list of outputs can be defined.
 Here we open a JSON backend to a file and only output messages with severity at least 'Info' and